linx-software/linx-oauth2-token-service/README.md

 The sample Solution utilizes a MqSQL database instance as a datasource to store and retrieve the neccessary access tokens.

-Run the [CREATE DATABASE script](mysql-setup-script.sql) on your local MySQL instance and configure the connection details as $.Settings in the sample Linx Solution.
+Run the [CREATE DATABASE script](mysql-setup-script.sql) on your MySQL instance (local or cloud based) and configure the connection details as $.Settings in the sample Linx Solution.

 ---